Vernon Gholston: New York Jets

-Gholston was drafted by the New York Jets sixth overall in the 2008 NFL Draft.
+Gholston was selected by the New York Jets in the first round with the sixth overall pick in the 2008 NFL draft.
 He was expected to play outside linebacker in the Jets' 3–4 defense with the Jets citing his speed, strength and "long limbs," believing they had found the perfect outside pass rusher for their defense.
 Gholston agreed to terms on a 5-year deal with the Jets on July 24, 2008 reportedly for $32 million, with $21 million guaranteed.

 However, Gholston did not play much his rookie season after being expected to start.
 He saw time mainly on special teams, totalling 13 tackles, 5 solo.
 In his second year, During the 2009 season, he tallied 17 tackles (12 solo and 2 tackles for loss).
 Following the 2009 season, Gholston converted from outside linebacker to his more-familiar defensive end position.

 Gholston was released by New York on March 2, 2011 after three seasons with the team.